wagtail/wagtail/docs/reference/pages/model_recipes.rst

 Wagtail's admin provides a nice interface for inputting tags into your content, with typeahead tag completion and friendly tag icons.

-Now that we have the many-to-many tag relationship in place, we can fit in a way to render both sides of the relation.
-Here's more of the Wagtail demo site ``models.py``, where the index model for ``BlogPage`` is extended with logic for filtering the index by tag:
+We can now make use of the many-to-many tag relationship in our views and templates.
+For example, we can set up the blog's index page to accept a ``?tag=...`` query parameter to filter the ``BlogPage`` listing by tag:

 .. code-block:: python